ARE Scale-up: Deploying Renewable Energy in Africa

 Projects and studies

-The completed studies and technical assistance actions have in turn helped mobilize €1 billion in financing for renewable energy projects, representing a capacity of approximately 550 MW.
+The completed studies and technical assistance actions have helped mobilize more than €1 billion in financing for renewable energy projects, representing a potential of around 476 MW of installed renewable energy, including 11 MW in mini-grids.
+This should help provide approximately 500,000 new households with access to a sustainable energy source.

 • Mauritania, RIMDIR project - Reinforcing access to electricity in rural areas through mini-grids